belalmoh/projects/Faculty's Projects/Database/Employee Salary Monitor/README.md

 This project has been done using **node.js**.

-Simply, it sends an email to some users based on condition on the latest employee salary.
+Simply, it sends an email to some users based on condition on the latest inserted employee salary.
 If the employee salary is greater than his/her manager, an email is sent to some users notifying them by that error associated with employee SSN to revise his/her data.